← The journal Vertical M&A Guides February 19, 2026

 Valuation Benchmarks

 Valuations in STR software reflect the sector's transition from growth-at-all-costs to sustainable, profitable operations.
-The collapse of high-burn models has made acquirers more disciplined, but quality assets continue to command strong premiums.
+The pressure on high-burn operating models has made acquirers more disciplined, but durable software assets can still attract serious buyer interest.

 Data Business Valuations